-About 128 million people suffer from diseases that might be cured or treated through stem cell research.
+About 128 million people suffer from diseases that might be cured or treated through stem cell therapy.
 About 58 million of these people suffer from cardiovascular disease.

 Cardiovascular disease can manifest itself in many different ways because the blood vessels transport blood to every single part of the body.
 The heart is the organ that pumps the blood around the body, and it also receives nutrients from the blood vessels (via the coronary vessels).
 Any interruption of the supply of blood containing nutrients and oxygen to one of the body’s organs leads to functional impairment and, in the worst case scenario, the death of the tissue.
 One typical example is cardiac arrest, which occurs when the blood supply to the heart muscle is restricted.